-Research makes significant cancer breakthroughAugust 8th, 2012 in Cancer /
+Research makes significant cancer breakthroughAugust 8, 2012 in Medicine & Health / Cancer

 (Medical Xpress) -- A major breakthrough by scientists at Queen's University Belfast could lead to more effective treatments for throat and cervical cancer.
 The discovery could see the development of new therapies, which would target the non-cancerous cells surrounding a tumour, as well as treating the tumour itself.